Grey Gardens (2009 film): Production

 Michael Sucsy said that he used primary sources to flesh out the story including letters and journals kept by Little Edie.
-He also interviewed family members and friends including Lois Wright who lived in the house and wrote her own book about the events.
+He also interviewed family members and friends, including Lois Wright who lived in the house and wrote her own book about the events.
 Albert Maysles is credited as a source in the movie.

 Sucsy said that the house facade as well as the interior were created from blueprints.
 Sucsy said that an aerial shot of the house circa 1936 was historically accurate on the placement of the house in relation to other mansions in East Hampton at the time (although requiring CGI enhancements to create the illusion).
 As with many movies based on historical events, some events in the Beales' lives, such as the timing of Big Edie and Phelan's divorce, were shifted to make a more coherent story.

 The entire film was shot in Ontario, with most of the shots in metropolitan Toronto.
 The Valley Halla Estate in Rouge Park was the setting of exterior shots of Grey Gardens.
 Waterfront shots were on Centre Island in the Toronto Islands.
 Hotel shots were at the Fairmont Royal York.
 Studio work was done at Toronto Film Studios.

 The aerial shot of The Pierre was licensed from An Affair to Remember.

 Post-production was done in New York and Los Angeles.
 The DVD commentary was done in the same studio where the Maysles mixed the original documentary.

 Reception

 Critical response

 The movie has been lauded by many critics.
 Review aggregator Rotten Tomatoes reports that 100% out of 10 professional critics gave the film a positive review.
-Ben Lyons from At the Movies raved: "Drew Barrymore is fantastic in this film."
+Ben Lyons from At the Movies said: "Drew Barrymore is fantastic in this film."
 Rolling Stone critic Peter Travers also raved: "The script hits a few bumps, but Jessica Lange and Drew Barrymore are magnificent as the bizarro Beales.
 Barrymore is a revelation.
 Aging into her 60s and transformed in voice and bearing, she finds Edie's unquenchable spirit.
 Brava."